-Congress enacted the Drug Supply Chain Security Act (DSCSA) in late November 2013, with the aim of providing additional oversight of the drug chain of custody throughout distribution.
-As the last of several deadlines approaches, actors in the pharmaceutical supply chain are working hard to fulfill its mandates – and some are struggling to keep up.
+The US Congress enacted the Drug Supply Chain Security Act (DSCSA) in late November 2013, with the aim of providing additional oversight of the drug chain of custody throughout distribution.
+As we approach the final implementation deadline, companies in the pharmaceutical supply chain are working hard to fulfill its mandates – and some are struggling to keep up.

-What is DSCSA?
+What is DSCSA serialization?

 DSCSA stands for Drug Supply Chain Security Act and outlines, in part, specific steps and protocols for tracing prescription drugs as they are distributed throughout the United States.

 How far along is implementation in the pharmaceutical industry?

 There has been significant concern that the pharmaceutical industry wouldn’t be ready in time.

 So much so, that in June 2023, the Healthcare Distribution Alliance (HDA) sent a letter to the FDA recommending a phased approach to final DSCSA implementation, citing potential for supply disruptions and interruptions to patient care.